Marble flooring was delivered from Rugo Stone in Lorton, VA, on September 9, 2024.

 • New flooring and pews

-View the Sanctuary proposal!
+Preparing the Sanctuary

 Introducing our updated lighting plans!